HaseebBasit/HaseebBasit/README.md

 <br>

-A full-stack CRUD management system built around a separated frontend and backend architecture, with REST API communication and MongoDB persistence.
+A full-stack CRUD management system built with a separated frontend and backend architecture.
+The project demonstrates REST API communication, database persistence, CRUD operations, and deployment-oriented development.

 | Metric | Details |
 |---|---|